Frequently Answered Questions

 TILLIT is authorised and regulated by the Financial Conduct Authority (FRN 983417) and as such there are certain Anti Money Laundering rules and regulation we need to comply with which require personal information for ID verification.

-In addition, if you open a tax wrapper like a Stocks & Shares ISA, your National Insurance number is required for tax purposes.
+In addition, if you open a tax wrapper like a Stocks & Shares ISA or a Pension, your National Insurance number is required for tax purposes.

 How do I add cash to my TILLIT account?